omigirish/cis6930sp24-assignment0/README.md

 ## Assignment Description
 The assignment involves developing a data engineering solution to extract incident data from the Norman Police Department website.
 The process includes downloading incident reports, extracting relevant information from PDF files, and storing the data in a SQLite database.

+Full details of the requirement of the assignment can be found [here](https://ufdatastudio.com/cis6930sp24/assignments/0).

+A sample of the pdf file from which we can extract data can be found [here](https://www.normanok.gov/sites/default/files/documents/2024-01/2024-01-03_daily_incident_summary.pdf).

 ## How to install
 Install pip and the then install pipenv
 ```